 Back to AIHPA Home Page

 There are all types of rewards for the shooter of any level.
 Apart from self reward of participating in such an outstanding, but challenging, discipline, shooters can aim for the highest ranking, achieving the highest grade, go through the qualification system, contest trophies at local, national and international events, or just be part of the game (which many shooters consider the most important value of all).

-This discipline is truly a great one, and having international status makes it an important one for service and match shooters.
-AIHPA, affiliated with many associations, is an administrative body for this discipline.
+This discipline is truly a great one, and having international status makes it an important one for service rifle and match rifle shooters.
+AIHPA, affiliated with many associations, is an administrative body for this ultimate shooting style.
 Shooters wishing to be part of this game are encouraged to join to take advantage of the benefits.

+Back to AIHPA Home Page